 So now, as often as I can, I write a notecard to go with a gift to explain why I have chosen or made it.
 Not to elicit thanks or gratitude, or to gain brownie points, but just so the meaning does not get lost.

 I saw this yarn and the colour made me think of you.
 I know how you adore green.
-I know you feel the cold, so I knitted you this cowl.
+Because you feel the cold, I knitted you this cowl.

-I know you adore Agatha Christie, when I spotted this Christmas novel by her, I could imagine you sitting back and reading it after Christmas dinner.
+I know you adore Agatha Christie when I spotted this Christmas novel by her.
+Thinking of you sitting back and reading it after Christmas dinner.

-I discovered this tea in a tiny old fashioned grocers while I was on holiday.
+While I was on holiday, I discovered this tea in a tiny old fashioned grocers.
 When I tasted it, I knew you would love it too.

 I learnt to make candles this autumn.
 I hope you enjoy burning it as much as I loved making it for you.

-I like to use plain white index cards, the kind that are sold to make revision notes on, and write them with fountain pen.
+Plain white index cards are what I use.
+The kind that is sold to make revision notes on, and write them with a fountain pen.
 You might like to do similar, or to use the back of an old Christmas card, or to tie up a little scroll, to use a pen in your signature colour, to spritz the card lightly with a Christmassy room scent…the possibilities here are endless, and you can make it as simple or as elaborate as you like.

 Until next month, keep on keeping on!